 - Any other money/ income coming in during the month (ex. rent from tenants)

 You’ll also be required to submit a list that details how this income was spent during the month.
 This information will be used by your licensed insolvency trustee to calculate whether or not you’ll need to make surplus income payments during your bankruptcy.

-How to Calculate Your Surplus Income Payments for 2016
+How to Calculate Your Surplus Income Payments

 To figure out if you’ll be required to make surplus income payments you’ll need to in put your income into the following equation:

 Net income (for 1 month) – Threshold (based on # of family members) = Surplus x 50% = Your Payment

 Let’s now go through an example of how surplus income payments are calculated, this should help paint a much clearer picture for you.

 Surplus Income Payment Example